Sonumodlya/Recipes/README.md

 - `POST /register`: Register a new user.
 - `POST /login`: Log in an existing user.
 - `GET /recipes`: Get recipes owned by the authenticated user.
+- GET / Review : Get review and rating given for recipe.
 - Additional endpoints for CRUD operations, search, filter, rating, and reviews can be added.

 ## Dependencies